FRC1257/robotics-training/docs/java/2-Control_Flow/1-If_Statements.md

 At this point, we know how to make a very linear program that executes certain statements.
 However, to add actual logic into our program, we can start with something known as **if statements**.

 If statements allow us to change how our program executes depending on a certain condition. **If** certain conditions are true, we can choose to run some block of code.
 Otherwise, that block of code will not be run.
-For instance, the following are examples of if statements:
+Here is the format of an `if` statement:

+`if(` + conditional + `) { code you want to run }`

+Inside of the parentheses is where we put our **conditional** or an expression that evaluates to either `true` or `false` and tells our `if` statement whether or not to run the code inside of the curly brackets.

 ```java
 Scanner scanner = new Scanner(System.in);